-Measure out two teaspoons of heart-healthy olive oil before pouring onto potatoes and gently tossing in a bowl.
+Measure out two teaspoons of heart-healthy olive oil before pouring it onto the potatoes and gently tossing it in a bowl.
 You can also fill a spray bottle halfway with olive oil and lightly sprinkle your fries instead.
-Simply spread the potatoes out on a baking sheet and bake for about 45 minutes at 400 degrees, or until crispy.
+Simply spread the potatoes out on a baking sheet and bake for about 45 minutes at 400 degrees or until crispy.

 Remove the oil from your diet

 By going for oven fries, you’re saving calories and fat — but by eliminating oil, you can slim down your french fries even more.

 Healthier alternatives to oil can be a few teaspoons of seasoned, whisked egg whites or veggie broth.
 Following the same recipe with these make sure that you flip the potatoes so that both sides are nicely golden-browned.